bitwarden/help/_articles/login-with-sso/deploy-key-connector.md

    ```
    ./bitwarden.sh rebuild
    ```
-5. Update your self-hosted Bitwarden installation again in order to apply the changes.
+5. Update your self-hosted Bitwarden installation again in order to apply the changes:

    ```
    ./bitwarden.sh update